 We are often asked whether 12v or 24v is best [the short answer is 24v].
-For a more reasoned explanation we need to think about power, putting it in car terms, if you want a car to go fast or pull a heavy load then it needs a lot of power.
+For a more reasoned explanation we need to think about power, putting it in car terms, if you want to accelerate harder or have a higher top speed then you need more horsepower.

 In an electric vehicle the power usually comes from the battery, and is converted by the motor into energy.
 Electrical power is volts multiplied by amps so that 40 amps from a 12v battery is 480 watts.
 But 480 watts can also come from a 24v battery at a current of only 20 amps.
 Therefore, for a particular power, the higher the voltage, the lower the current.